unematiii/css-loader-short-classnames/README.md

 ## Custom alphabet, prefix and suffix
 Optionally supply a custom alphabet and/or prefix and/or suffix.

 NB!
 Watch out for spaces and other invalid characters.
-It is guaranteed that none of the generated strings start out with a number.
+It is guaranteed that none of the generated class names start with a number.

 If you supply a prefix that starts with a number, it will be automatically prefixed with `_`.